next up previous contents

 These updates may simply note a newly discovered calibration problem, instruct users on how to obtain a software patch or updated calibration file, or provide workarounds such as an ad-hoc procedure that should be run on specific datasets.

-The pre-extracted spectra and light curves in the product subdirectories, both for the XIS and the HXD, are provided for quick-look purposes only.
+The pre-extracted spectra and light curves in the products subdirectories, both for the XIS and the HXD, are provided for quick-look purposes only.
 We recommend against using these files for actual data analysis.

-The following are the steps in the spectral analysis of XIS data.
+The following are the steps, explained in detail in chapter 6, for the spectral analysis of XIS data:

 2. Build the response files (RMF and ARF).